On the Diversity and Coded Modulation Design of Fluid Antenna Systems: Port Selection with Outdated Channel Estimates

 \section{Port Selection with Outdated Channel Estimates}

-In this section, we study the performance of the FA system with port selection.
-We assume that the FA employs a selection combiner and thus chooses the port with the strongest received signal, that is, the port with We also consider the case where the estimated (pre-scheduling) channel at any port is subject to delays \cite{JLV}.
-Since the estimation is done sequentially at each port, these delays correspond to the duration needed for the liquid to be displaced at each port and estimate the received channels.
-As such, by the time the port with the best estimate is scheduled (i.e. switched on), that estimation could be outdated.
-We first focus on the performance of the estimated channels, then of the one of the outdated channels and finally on the performance of predicted channels.
+In this section, we study the performance of port selection in the considered FA system with outdated channel estimates.
+Specifically, the FA employs a selection combiner and thus chooses the port with the strongest received signal.
+Knowledge of the channels at each port is obtained through a training period, where each port is activated sequentially.
+Furthermore, we assume that the channel estimation is perfect.
+However, since the channel changes rapidly, the estimated (pre-scheduling) channels are subject to delays \cite{JLV}; these delays correspond to the duration needed for the liquid to be displaced at each port.
+As such, by the time the port with the best estimate is scheduled (i.e. switched on), that estimation may be outdated.
+We first focus on the performance of the pre-scheduling estimated channels and then of the post-scheduling (outdated) ones.
+Finally, we propose a prediction scheme that overcomes the negative effects imposed by the delays.